mustafa-ahmed-009/StorePro/README.md

-# **StorePro --FreeLance Project – Full Store Management App Using Flutter**
+# **Freelance Project – Full Store Management App Using Flutter**

-I’d like to share my recent freelance project!
+I’d like to share my first freelance project!
 This project is a **complete store management application** built with **Flutter**.

 ## **Project Details:**